Information about teaching in Japan is littered with misconceptions that range from the absurd to the partially true. Of these..

 "You can make millions teaching in Japan."

-With a base salary of 250,000 yen ($2000 per month U.S. dollars) this is as close to impossible as you can get.
+With a base salary of 220,000 to 250,000 yen ($2000 per month U.S. dollars) this is as close to impossible as you can get.
 Although it is true that some teachers who are real go-getters can make $50,000 or better teaching in Japan.
 These guys and gals generally have very favorable working conditions.
 By this we mean these teachers probably only work 2 days for their employers.
 The rest of the time they spend teaching their own students.

 Keep in mind that these teachers already have working visas and usually work for schools with fewer contact hours than your average school.
 If you are a bit careful with your salary and don’t own a car it is quite possible to save 400 to 600 U.S. dollars a month on a typical salary.
 In general, those who make the fat money generally own their own schools and only work for themselves or have quite a few of their own students.
 More here.